jsdevkr/react-chatview/README.md

 Warnings
+ * no documentation, you'll have to read the source
- * examples don't work yet
+ * broken examples
- * no tests yet
+ * no tests
  * there are issues with the build